This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The city of Brussels is not only the capital of Belgium, but also one of the capitals of the European Union.
-Its location, nestled between Germany, Luxembourg, the Netherlands and France, and allowing for a short Chunnel ride to England, make it perfectly situated for that honor.
+The city of Brussels is not only the capital of Belgium but also one of the capitals of the European Union.
+Belgium’s location, nestled between Germany, Luxembourg, the Netherlands, and France, allows for a short Chunnel ride to England, making it perfectly situated for that honor.

 What to eat in Brussels

 Pommes Frites are Belgian fries.
 While in Belgium, whatever you do, don’t call them French fries!
 While the exact origin of this popular dish isn’t known, Belgium has taken the bold stance of claiming to be its originator.